Gray Anchoring: a New Computational Theory for Biological Color Constancy: Introduction

 \section{Introduction}

-Color constancy (CC) refers to our ability to perceive constant surface reflectance despite changes in illumination, which is one of the important perceptual abilities in humans and other species \citep{dorr1996goldfish,werner1988color,garbers2015contextual}.
-Despite significant efforts have been made to understand the computational principles underlying CC in early vision \citep{land1971lightness,gegenfurtner2003cortical,gao2013color}, how CC is achieved in the visual system is not yet well-understood.
+Color is a fundamental aspect of our visual experience and plays a vital role in how we stably perceive, interpret and interact with the colorful world around us.
+However, how our brain perceives and interprets color is a complex process that is still not fully understood by scientists, which obviously hinders the field of computer vision to imitate human color perception.
+Among others, color constancy refers to the ability to perceive constant surface reflectance despite changes in illuminant, which is one of the important perceptual abilities in humans and other species \cite{dorr1996goldfish,werner1988color,garbers2015contextual}.
+This task is particularly challenging for computer vision systems because recovering surface reflectance from image luminance is an ill-posed problem \cite{gijsenij2011computational}, that is, the luminance values in the retinal image are determined by the product of the physical reflectance of surfaces and the intensity of the light illuminating those surfaces.
+In contrast, the human visual system achieves color constancy remarkably well in most natural situations.
+Despite significant efforts having been made to understand the computational principles underlying color constancy in early vision \cite{land1971lightness,gegenfurtner2003cortical,gao2013color}, how color constancy is achieved in the visual system is still not well-understood.

+To understand color constancy, it is essential to first address the more fundamental task of lightness constancy.
+Both tasks rely on a core computation that involves discounting the varying illuminant and estimating the reflectance of surfaces.
+Previous research has made numerous attempts to address the issue of lightness perception.
+For example, contrast theories \cite{helson1964adaptation, wallach1948brightness, gilchrist1996deeper} have posited that lightness constancy arises from the contrast interpretation, which is supported by the physiological evidence of lateral inhibition in biological visual systems \cite{baylor1971receptive,thoreson2012lateral}.
+Helson suggested that the perceived lightness of a surface is determined by comparing its luminance to the average luminance within the visual scene \cite{helson1964adaptation}.
+Additionally, Wallach introduced a simpler ratio theory of lightness, indicating that luminance ratios at edges are instrumental in explaining lightness constancy \cite{wallach1948brightness}.

+However, the perceived relative luminance values, as interpreted through contrast theories, remain ambiguous.
+Specifically, the ratios of reflectances do not equate to the reflectances themselves.
+To address this issue, Gilchrist et al. proposed the famous anchoring theory attempting to explain how the visual system derives specific perceived lightness from relative luminance values extracted from a visual scene \cite{gilchrist1999anchoring, gilchrist1995anchoring, gilchrist1994anchoring}.
+Their anchoring theory states that absolute reflectances can only be recovered when mapping luminance to a standard scale with an anchor \cite{gilchrist1999anchoring}.